Open Government Partnership

 GSA has led many of the U.S. government's open government efforts, by developing and expanding Data.gov as the home of the U.S. government's open government; by facilitating the publication of free government consumer and business information online; by providing small and large businesses with easy and open access to government acquisition processes; by engaging the public in developing an electronic waste disposal program; and by supporting government-wide open government programs like proactive disclosure, records management and "plain writing" goals.

-- View the Open Government posts on the White House Blog: A Status Report on the Administration’s Commitment to Open Government
+- View the Open Government posts on the White House Blog

 - Read the 2013 U.S. Open Government National Action Plan

 - Read the 2011 U.S. Open Government National Action Plan